raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The specifications for each individual option need to define how each different option is to be acknowledged, if necessary.

-With Stateful Operations, in contrast, there is no compelling motivation to pack multiple operations into a single message for efficiency reasons.
+With DNS Stateful Operations, in contrast, there is no compelling motivation to pack multiple operations into a single message for efficiency reasons.
 Each Stateful operation is communicated in its own separate DNS message, and the transport protocol can take care of packing